jotasprout/NexusOfAllRealities-Java/README.md

 After struggling through two other ideas, I chose to use a repo that had been nothing more than a README file for approximately six years.
 The **Nexus of All Realities** is a game and player management system for tabletop role-playing games.
 This version is just a character creation app based on the D&D character sheet (and hopefully some cool stuff from the basic set manual) that rolls the dice to create character states and behaviors.

+## Inspiration

+Are you old like me and tried to teach your children Dungeons & Dragons?
+Felt even more stupid than when you try to help with their homework, right?

+This app does all those newfangled calculations -- that make the game both more realistic but also more of a pain in the buttocks -- for you.

+I'll sidestep the bummer that you don't get to roll the dice by saying, even if you didn't buy or lost your dice, the app takes care of that, too.

 ## Features

 ### Character Creation